marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 I think we too often try to soften then blow by painting a picture of something that is just not true.
 That might feel better now but there will be problems coming around the corner, when we will have to explain why we haven't delivered on our promises.

 I've never got in problems by being honest.
 I have got into problems by trying to soften the blow.
-Your milage may vary.
-Not.
+Your milage may **not** vary.

 ### How we did it